CHAPTER 18: Resonating Souls

 Daisuke's eyes narrowed shrewdly.
 I guess sending a slave to warm my bed is Reginald's idea of a housewarming gift, he thought with a hint of annoyance.
 He must really want me to stay of my own volition.

-The Beastkin looked everywhere except in the direction of Daisuke's face, uncomfortably fiddling with her fingers.
+The girl looked everywhere except in Daisuke's direction, uncomfortably fiddling with her fingers.
 Her small lips were pursed in a prim manner, her cheeks flushed, eyes trembling.

 "Come inside."

-The girl did as she was told, scooting inside barefooted.
+The girl did as she was told, scooting into the room barefooted.
 She hugged herself tightly, trying to soothe her anxiety.
 But it was simply replaced by dreadful anticipation.

 "Get into bed and lie down."